The Trans-Atlantic & Pacific Project

 Hammer, Steven, and Bruce Maylath.
-"Global Collaborations, Face-to-Face Conversation: Social Media in Trans-Atlantic Translation Projects."
+"Real Time and Social Media in Trans-Atlantic Writing/Translation and Translation/Editing Projects."
 Emerging Pedagogies in the Networked Knowledge Society: Practices Integrating Social Media and Globalization.
 Ed.
 Marohang Limbu and Binod Gurung.
 Hershey, PA: IGI Global, 2014.
 144-161.

 Maylath, Bruce, Tym King, and Elisabet Arnó Macià.
 "Linking Engineering Students in Spain and Technical Writing Students in the US as Coauthors: The Challenge and Outcomes of Subject-Matter Experts and Language Specialists Collaborating Internationally."
 Connexions: International Professional Communication Journal 1.2 (2013): 150-185.